JhuangLab/BioInstaller/README.md

 ==============

 ## Introduction

+BioInstaller is a downloader and installer of bio-softwares and bio-databases.
+The inspiration for this project comes from various types of convenient package manager, such as [pip](https://pypi.python.org/pypi/pip) for Python package, `install.packages` for R package, biocLite for [Bioconductor](http://www.bioconductor.org) R package, etc.

+**Why we do not have an integrated bioinformatics database and software package manager?**

+In fact, there are already some tools can complete part of the work:

+[Conda](https://conda.io/docs/intro.html) and [BioConda](http://bioconda.github.io) have done a lot of work and we can use them to conveniently install some of bioinformatics softwares.
+But there are still many problems with these package managers, such as version updating not timely, incompatible to some precompiled programs, little support for the database and other non-software files.

+[docker](https://www.docker.com/) is another kind very promising tool to complete the migration of the analytical environment.
+But the root authority is required that it's difficult for you to always get root privileges.

-[Conda](https://conda.io/docs/intro.html) and [Bioconda](http://bioconda.github.io/) have made us easy to install many packages and bio-softwares conveniently.
-Yet, learning how to install and compile bioinformatics softwares were still necessary.
-Because, the experience will help you to  improve the ability of debugging.
+Futhermore, learning how to install and compile bioinformatics softwares is still necessary, because these 'unpleasant' experience will help you to improve the ability to debug and modify programs.

-Especialy, when start a NGS analysis work in a new computer or system, you need costs so much time and energy to establish a complete set of softwares and dependce of a analysis pipeline and set the corresponding configuration file.
+As for me, when starting some NGS analysis work in a new computer or operating system, I have to spend much time and energy to establish a complete set of softwares and dependent files and set the corresponding configuration file.

-[BioInstaller](https://github.com/JhuangLab/BioInstaller) can be used to download/install bioinformatics tools, dependences and databases in R relatively easily, and the information of installed softwares will be saved which can be used to generate configuration file.
-More detail can be founded in [Document](http://bioinfo.rjh.com.cn/labs/jhuang/tools/BioInstaller/) website.
+BioInstaller can help us to download, install and manage a variety of bioinformatics tools and databases more easily and systematically.

-Moreover, BioInstaller provide a different way to provide softwares download/install for others.
+What's more, BioInstaller provides a different way to download and install your files, softwares and databases for others, more detail can be found in another vignette [Examples of Templet Configuration File](https://cran.r-project.org/web/packages/BioInstaller/vignettes/write_configuration_file.html).

+**Feature**:

+- Extendible
+- Craw the source code and version information from the original site
+- One step installation or download softwares and databases (Partial dependence supported)

 ## Installation